 Skin Cancer Screening (PDQ®): Screening - Health Professional Information [NCI] - Changes to This Summary (02 / 21 / 2014)

 The PDQ cancer information summaries are reviewed regularly and updated as new information becomes available.
-This section describes the latest changes made to this summary as of the date above.This summary was comprehensively reviewed and extensively revised.This summary is written and maintained by the PDQ Adult Treatment Editorial Board, which is editorially independent of NCI.
+This section describes the latest changes made to this summary as of the date above.Editorial changes were made to this summary.This summary is written and maintained by the PDQ Screening and Prevention Editorial Board, which is editorially independent of NCI.
 The summary reflects an independent review of the literature and does not represent a policy statement of NCI or NIH.
 More information about summary policies and the role of the PDQ Editorial Boards in maintaining the PDQ summaries can be found on the About This PDQ Summary and PDQ NCI's Comprehensive Cancer Database pages.

 Skin Cancer Prevention (PDQ®): Prevention - Patient Information [NCI] - What is prevention?

 Cancerprevention is action taken to lower the chance of getting cancer.
 By preventing cancer,the number of new cases of cancer in a group or population is lowered.
 Hopefully,this will lower the number of deaths caused by cancer.
 To prevent new cancers from starting,scientists look at risk factors and protective factors.
 Anything that increases your chance of developing cancer is called a ...

 Melanoma Treatment (PDQ®): Treatment - Patient Information [NCI] - Recurrent Melanoma